 phpMyAdmin is a tool generally provided by your web host in its control panel.
-You can use phpMyAdmin to change your storage engine but you can also do it from SSH with the right privileges by running the mysql command.
 While you can change your storage engine in phpMyAdmin, it’s not intuitive.
 There is nothing in the software that allows you to do this in the user interface.
 You can do it on the SQL tab, however.
+You can use phpMyAdmin to change your storage engine but you can also do it from SSH with the right privileges by running the mysql command.
+These instructions assume phpMyAdmin is used.

 A few caveats:

 - You should disable your forum during the process.
 Users might get error messages or timeouts while this is happening.

 - The more posts and users you have the longer it will take.
 Generally it takes only a few minutes.
 It’s possible that phpMyAdmin will time out.
 In this case go back in when you can, see which tables have been converted and convert any remaining tables.
 Simply look at the tables for your forum’s database and examine the TYPE column to see which tables remain to be done, which are those where the type still shows MyISAM.

 - If your sessions table uses a MEMORY storage engine, this is fine.
 You might want to use MEMORY for the sessions table only because the sessions table is accessed very frequently.
 The MEMORY storage engine very fast because nothing is stored to a file, but if the database server crashes or is rebooted all the rows in MEMORY tables are lost.
 This is okay in the case of the sessions table.
 It just means that people have to log in again.

 - Look at your config.php file for your forum.
 You can download it with FTP or you can view it in your web host control panel’s file manager.
 It should look something like this:

 // phpBB 3.2.x auto-generated configuration file